OOG – Large & Heavy Cargo shipping from China

 We transport oversized cargo (regularly), ranging from very heavy machinery and industrial facilities to aircraft, and have a wealth experience in the carriage of such cargoes from China.
 We offer the following guidelines.

 Suitable for over height cargo unit that cannot be loaded through the container doors such as machinery, sheet glass, marble, building materials, lumber and large tires.
+Sometimes we choose open top containers, because loading from the top is easier.

 Flat Rack (Platform Collapsible Flush Folding)